MicrosoftDocs/cpp-docs/docs/standard-library/num-get-class.md

 ### Parameters

-*CharType*
+*CharType*<br/>
 The type used within a program to encode characters in a locale.

-*InputIterator*
+*InputIterator*<br/>
 The type of iterator from which the numeric get functions read their input.

 ## Remarks